MaxHalford/eaopt/README.md

 4. Apply genetic operators (such as [mutation](https://www.wikiwand.com/en/Mutation_(genetic_algorithm)) and [crossover](http://www.wikiwand.com/en/Crossover_(genetic_algorithm))).
 5. Repeat from step 2 until satisfied.

 Genetic algorithms can be applied to many problems, the only variable being the problem itself.
 Indeed, the underlying structure does not have to change between problems.
 With this in mind, `gago` has been built to be reusable.
-What's more, `gago` is a [multi-population genetic algorithm](http://www.pohlheim.com/Papers/mpga_gal95/gal2_1.html), in that sense it performs better than a traditional genetic algorithm.
+What's more, `gago` is a [multi-population genetic algorithm](http://www.pohlheim.com/Papers/mpga_gal95/gal2_1.html) implementing the *migration model*, in that sense it performs better than a traditional genetic algorithm.

 Genetic algorithms are notorious for being [embarrassingly parallel](http://www.wikiwand.com/en/Embarrassingly_parallel).
 Indeed, most calculations can be run in parallel because they only affect one individual.
 Luckily Go provides good support for parallelism.
 As some gophers may know, the `math/rand` module can be problematic because there is a global lock the random number generator, the problem is described in this [stackoverflow post](http://stackoverflow.com/questions/14298523/why-does-adding-concurrency-slow-down-this-golang-code).
 This can be circumvented by providing each deme with it's own generator.